statkclee/python-novice-inflammation/index-kr.md

-But the two most important things are to use whatever language your colleagues are using, so that you can share you work with them easily, and to use that language *well*.
+But the two most important things are to use whatever language your colleagues are using, so that you can share your work with them easily, and to use that language *well*.

-We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets.
+We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
-The data sets are stored in **comma-separated values** (CSV) format: each row holds information for a single patient, and the columns represent successive days.
+The data sets are stored in [comma-separated values](reference.html#comma-separated-values) (CSV) format: each row holds information for a single patient, and the columns represent successive days.
 The first few rows of our first file look like this: